 How the Amount of Alimony is Determined

-- The age, physical condition, emotional state, and financial condition of the former spouses;
+- The age, physical condition, emotional state, and financial situation of the former spouses

-- The ability of the payer spouse to support the recipient and still support himself or herself.
+- The ability of the payer spouse to support the recipient and still support themself

 How Long Must Alimony Be Paid?